klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 The above code adds a keyring to caver.wallet, creates a transaction, and signs the transaction through `caver.wallet.sign`.
 And the RLP-encoded string of the signed transaction is then sent over the network.

-Run the code in your console.
+Running the above code gives you the following result.
 When the above code is executed, the receipt of the transaction is shown below.

 ```bash
 $ node ./test.js